manips-sai-org/sai-interfaces/docs/config_files_details.md

 	- robotName: Required.
 The name of the robot
 	- robotModelFile: Required.
 The path to the URDF file of the robot
 	- controlFrequency: Optional.
 The control frequency of the robot.
 Defaults to 1000.0 Hz
 	- getMassMatrixFromRedis: Optional.
 Whether to get the mass matrix from redis (must be published by the simulation or robot driver) or to compute it from the urdf mass parameters.
-Defaults to false.
+Defaults to true.
 None of the corresponding config parameters can be changed at runtime.
 -->
 <robotControlConfiguration robotName="Panda"
 	robotModelFile="${SAI_MODEL_URDF_FOLDER}/panda/panda_arm_sphere.urdf"
 	controlFrequency="1000.0"
-	getMassMatrixFromRedis="false">
+	getMassMatrixFromRedis="true">

 ...